kenmoini/kenmoini.com/site/content/en/post/2023/03/multi-arch-pxe-server-udmp.md

   - Ken Moini
 ---

-> ARM Server can be a handlful
+> ARM Servers can be a handlful

 So lately I've been investing into ARM architecture.
 I want something that's interesting from a research perspective, but not so much of a foil to current computing that it'd be limiting - in fact, ARM architectures may actually accellerate my interests.